lukasfischer1998/HelpfulBash.sh/README.md

 ## User Management Script
 This script facilitates user management tasks such as creating, deleting, locking, and modifying user attributes.

+## HeisseFeed Script
+The `heissefeed.sh` script fetches and formats RSS feed content from the Heise website.
+It extracts titles and descriptions, formatting them alternately.
+If `xmlstarlet` is not installed, it will be installed automatically.

 ### Making it Default and Setting Up Automatic Execution
-To make the automatic update script a standard process and have it executed regularly at a specific time, you can set up a cron job.
-Open the cron table using the command `crontab -e` and add the following line:
+To make the automatic update script a standard process, open the cron table using the command `crontab -e` and add the following line:
-`0 2 * * * /path/to/script/auto_update.sh` This will execute the script daily at 2:00 AM.
+`0 2 * * * /path/to/script/SCRIPTNAME` This will execute the script daily at 2:00 AM.
 For example.